Present perfect continuous

 - Complete the dialogues with positive and negative forms.

-Online exercises
+Online exercises with answers:

-Present perfect continuous exercises (multiple choice) Choose correct answers in the multiple choice quiz.
+Present perfect continuous - multiple choice

 Compare: